Frequently Asked Questions

 • Building envelope dimensions, ceiling heights, and all windows

-• Insulation levels in the attic and crawlspace
+• Insulation levels in the attic, crawlspace, and exterior-facing walls

 • Photographs of the exterior, interior, foundation, HVAC, water heater, electrical panel, major appliances, and any existing solar PV system